Sulayman Pasha Mosque

-Sulayman Pasha al-Khadem Mosque (مسجد سليمان باشا الخادم), also known as Sariat al-Jabal Mosque, is a historical mosque established in 1528 by Suleiman Pasha Al-Khadem, one of the Ottoman rulers of Egypt.
-It is located inside the Cairo Citadel at the top of Mount Mokattam, and originally erected for the use of the janissaries stationed in the northern enclosure.
+The Sulayman Pasha Mosque, (Note: Also variously spelled as Suleiman.) also known as the Sulayman Pasha al-Khadem Mosque (مسجد سليمان باشا الخادم), and as the Sariat al-Jabal Mosque, (Note: The shrine is dedicated in honour of Sariat al-Jabal.) is a mosque, mausoleum and shrine, located inside the Citadel at the top of Mount Mokattam, in Islamic Cairo, Egypt.
+The mosque was completed in 1528 CE by Suleiman Pasha Al-Khadem, one of the Ottoman-era rulers of Egypt.
+It was originally erected for the use of the janissaries stationed in the northern enclosure.
 It is the first mosque established in Egypt in Ottoman architectural style.

 History

-Patron and founder: Suleiman Pasha Al-Khadem
+Founder: Suleiman Pasha Al-Khadem

 Suleiman Pasha Al-Khadem, also known as Hadim Suleiman Pasha, was a prominent statesman during the Ottoman Empire.
 Prior to his rise, many believed that no statesman would be able to replace Ibrahim Pasha; he was regarded as an excellent leader who handled affairs of state with ease and agency.
 Yet, after the death of Ibrahim Pasha, Hadim Suleiman Pasha was able to gain similar amounts of prominence, rising through the ranks due to his focus on establishing control of the Red Sea and the Persian Gulf.

 Construction

-The mosque of Suleiman Pasha was built in 1528 after the first renovation of the citadel.
-Suleiman Pasha became governor of Egypt in the 15th century.
-The new building expressed the power of Suleiman Pasha.
-Suleiman Pasha had people to create the mosque, which includes Egyptian craftsmen and an architect.
+The Sulayman Pasha Mosque was built in 1528 after the first renovation of the Citadel.
+Suleiman Pasha became governor of Egypt in the 15th century; and the new building expressed his power.
+Suleiman Pasha engaged Egyptian craftsmen and an architect to build the mosque.

-The Sulayman Pasha mosque is one example of the synthesis of architectural innovations that occurred in Egypt during the Ottoman Empire.
-Both indirect and direct architectural innovations from the Ottoman period were visible throughout Egypt.
-The golden age of the Ottoman Empire, in particular, led to the rise of the architect, Mimar Sinan, who introduced many innovative designs that inspired the rest of the Islamic world and architecture more generally.
+The Sulayman Pasha Mosque is one example of the synthesis of architectural innovations that occurred in Egypt during the Ottoman Empire.
+The golden age of the Ottoman Empire, in particular, led to the rise of the architect, Mimar Sinan, who introduced many innovative designs that inspired the Islamic world and architecture more generally.